falon/IMAP-Search/README.md

 ## Abstract
 This is a little client for Email Administrator which have distribuited popservers profiled over LDAP.

 You provide a username.
-Starting from username, this tool search over LDAP the popserver.
-Then make a IMAP call over popserver to search mails.
+Starting from username, this tool searches over LDAP the popserver.
+Then it makes an IMAP call over popserver to search mails.
+It finally shows the headers of mail found.

 ## Config
 Copy search.conf-default in search.conf.